Tibetan calendar: History

-The translation of the Kalachakratantra in the second half of the 11th century CE marked the beginning of a complete change for the calendar in Tibet.
-The first chapter of this book contains among others a description of an Indian astronomical calendar and descriptions of the calculations to determine the progression of the five planets and the sun and moon eclipses.
+The translation of the Kalachakra Tantra in the late 11th century CE marked the beginning of a change of Tibet's calendar.
+This tantra references the Indian astronomical calendar system with its calculations that follow the progression of the constellations - the five planets, and the sun and moon eclipses.

-According to the Buddhist tradition, the original teachings of the Kalacakra were taught by Buddha himself.
-Nevertheless, it took more than two hundred years until the Kalacakra calendar was officially introduced as the Tibetan calendar by the ruler Drogön Chögyal Phagpa in the second half of the 13th century.
-Although this calendar was changed many times during the subsequent centuries, it kept its original character as a luni-solar calendar of Indian origin.
+As the original teachings of the Kalacakra were taught by the Buddha himself, two hundred years later, the Kalacakra calendar was officially adopted as a Tibetan calendar by the Ü-Tsang king Drogön Chögyal Phagpa, in the second half of the 13th century.